Same-sex marriage in Rhode Island: Native American nations

-The state law recognizing same-sex marriages does not apply to the Narragansett Indian Tribe, which has jurisdiction over marriages and divorces performed under tribal law.
-It is unclear if same-sex marriage is legal on the reservation as tribal officials have not publicly commented on the issue.
+The Indian Civil Rights Act primarily aims to protect the rights of Native Americans but also reinforces the principle of tribal self-governance.
+While it does not grant sovereignty, the Act affirms the authority of tribes to govern their own legal affairs.
+Consequently, many tribes have enacted their own marriage and family laws.
+As a result, the 2013 state law and the subsequent U.S. Supreme Court's ruling in Obergefell v.
+Hodges did not automatically apply to tribal jurisdictions.
+It is unclear if same-sex marriage is legal in the Narragansett Indian Tribe as tribal officials have not publicly commented on the issue.

 While there are no records of same-sex marriages as understood from a Western perspective being performed in Native American cultures, there is evidence for identities and behaviours that may be placed on the LGBT spectrum.
 Many of these cultures recognized two-spirit individuals who were born male but wore women's clothing and performed everyday household work and artistic handiwork which were regarded as belonging to the feminine sphere.
 It is possible that the Narragansett people traditionally allowed for marriages between two biological males through a two-spirit status, but a lot of traditional knowledge was lost in the aftermath of colonization, and so it is unknown if such two-spirit individuals were historically allowed to marry.
 Two-spirit people are referred to as neese manitouog or noh waashpit (which literally translates to "he is effeminate") in Narragansett.